ssoma2mc/Data110/Markdown-Exercise.md

 > "A compelling story of discovery...It will change the way you see the world." - Robin Wall Kimmer, author of Braiding Sweetgrass

 # Task 7:Inline Code & Code Blocks
-Click to print the image of the author

 ```
 print ('Monica Galiano')
 ```